MelJan/PyDeep/README.md

 # PyDeep

+NEWS: In the following weeks there will be a lot of updates, see list of features below

 PyDeep is a machine learning / deep learning library with focus on unsupervised learning especially Restricted Boltzmann machines.

 So why another ML lib?